mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 We use some utility functions for it. :code:`lookupScriptUtxos` gets a list of utxos from a given address and containing a token of a given Asset Class.
-:code:`findMUtxo` gets the utxo content from a given utxo reference and a list of utxos.
-Finally :code:`getEscrowInfo` reads the datum of a given utxo and returns the Escrow Info inside it.
+:code:`findMUtxo` gets the UTxO content from a given UTxO reference and a list of utxos.
+Finally :code:`getEscrowInfo` reads the datum of a given UTxO and returns the Escrow Info inside it.

 For defining the transaction, we need to specify the payment that goes to the sender and